AlexisMcQuigge/Programming-4-Humanitsts/DigEd/text/The Mogul Tale.md

 John.
 	Fan only seem to comply with the Mogul at present---and put on your fine dress, and I'll try if I can get you away---and if not Fan, I wish I may never sole a pair of shoes again, if I 	don't stay with you, rather than leave you here---Oh Doctor---Doctor! this comes of your fine Air Balloon, Oh Lord, Oh Lord, we shall be put to death in the end.

-						[Exeunt.Ê
+						[Exeunt.C

 ACT II.

 SCENE I, A Front Apartment in the Seraglio.

+						EnterC
+MogulC
+andC
+EunuchC
-						EnterÊMogulÊandÊEunuchÊwith a letter.
+with a letter.

 Mogul.
+	ExcellentC
-	ExcellentÊ! the intercepting this curious epistle, promises me a new source of entertainment, read it Omar, every thing proceeds as I could wish.
+! the intercepting this curious epistle, promises me a new source of entertainment, read it Omar, every thing proceeds as I could wish.

+1stC
+Eu.C
-1stÊEu.Ê(Reads the letter.)Ê
+(Reads the letter.)C

 	"I have been able to procure some inflammible air, and hope soon to be able to see you in Wapping---don't waste your time in the Seraglio, but come, and help me to repair the Balloon.
 Contrive if you can to bring one of the females with you, as I want to try an experiment, which can live longest in the air, the women of this country, or our own--- ---N. B. Let her 	have black eyes, neither too large or too small, lest my experiment should fail."

 Mo.
 	A most noble stratagem! this is a conspiracy in our government, let a strong guard instantly seize this Doctor Ambassador and drag him immediately to the place of execution, this 	requires attention.
-Let this Cobler holiness already half drown'd in liquor, be supplied with the richest of my wines, and then in the high tide of his joys tempted with the finest of my 	women ---then also let him be convey'd to the place of execution, and let the woman array'd in oriental splendour be made to accompany him thither---there will I appear to watch the 	motion of the culprits, and then dismiss them to their own country, in a manner worthy the doctrinesÊ[25]Ê of our great Prophet, and not unsuitable to my own honour and dignity.
+Let this Cobler holiness already half drown'd in liquor, be supplied with the richest of my wines, and then in the high tide of his joys tempted with the finest of my 	women ---then also let him be convey'd to the place of execution, and let the woman array'd in oriental splendour be made to accompany him thither---there will I appear to watch the 	motion of the culprits, and then dismiss them to their own country, in a manner worthy the doctrinesC
+[25]C
+ of our great Prophet, and not unsuitable to my own honour and dignity.

 						[Exeunt

 SCENE II Changes to the Seraglio Garden.

-						EnterÊJohnnyÊDrunk.
+						EnterC
+JohnnyC
+Drunk.

-John. (sings)Ê
+John. (sings)C

 	Lippery wine!
-Lippery wine! never will drink any thing but lippery wine.ÊThey say they don't drink wine in this country---damme 'tis no such matter for brandy does all the same, though 	I don't think 'twas brandy neither---But it was devilish good, it has made me quite happy; I wish it does not make me fall in love presently, for I am devilish apt to fall in love when 	I am drunk---these seems to be a parcel of pretty girls, pretty tipperty winchesÊ
+Lippery wine! never will drink any thing but lippery wine.C They say they don't drink wine in this country---damme 'tis no such matter for brandy does all the same, though 	I don't think 'twas brandy neither---But it was devilish good, it has made me quite happy; I wish it does not make me fall in love presently, for I am devilish apt to fall in love when 	I am drunk---these seems to be a parcel of pretty girls, pretty tipperty winchesC

-						(several Ladies crosses)Ê
+						(several Ladies crosses)C

-there they go, so pretty, and so plenty, zounds master Mogul, you have a fine time of it hereÊ
+there they go, so pretty, and so plenty, zounds master Mogul, you have a fine time of it hereC

-						( 3d Lady crosses)Ê
+						( 3d Lady crosses)C

-Here, hark'e my dear.Ê
+Here, hark'e my dear.C

-						( 3d Lady returns)Ê
+						( 3d Lady returns)C

-3dÊLa.
+3dC
+La.
 	Did you call me sir?